 Melanie is an embryologist by trade, but is currently on a career break to complete her Doctoral study in embryology.
 Melanie leads the Fertility New Zealand Wellington committee and provides support to Wellington and surrounding areas.

-Michelle is Nurse Manager at Fertility Associates in Auckland.
-She has extensive experience in fertility nursing, gained in the UK.
+Michelle is Nursing Director at Fertility Associates in Auckland.
+She has extensive experience in fertility nursing, and worked in nursing management in the UK for eight years.